 The English Language Proficiency Assessments for California (ELPAC), is a required state assessment for a student whose primary language is a language other than English.
 The Initial ELPAC is given to students upon enrollment in a U.S. school.
 Additionally, the Summative ELPAC is given to all identified English Learners annually each February.

 If your student needs to test, your advisor will inform you on the upcoming testing dates and times.
+To help your child prepare for the ELPAC click on the link below to view the practice test.

 The PFT has been canceled for the 2020 -2021 school year.
 The Physical Fitness Test (PFT) is a required state assessment for all students in grade 5, 7 and 9.
 The PFT consists of six fitness areas: Aerobic Capacity, Abdominal Strength and Endurance, Upper Body Strength and Endurance, Trunk Extensor Strength and Flexibility, Body Composition, and Flexibility.
 Families will receive more information about the PFT in late February or early March.